radiantone/entangle/README.md

 You can compose your tasks by combining process and infrastructure decorators.

-Here we are declaring a *process* and *local* infrastructure for our task to run.
+(Taken from above) Here we are declaring a *process* and *local* infrastructure for our task to run by composing two decorators together.
 ```python
 @process
 @local